-The College District shall publish procedures in the Administrative Regulations regarding options for reporting offenses to law en- forcement, the importance of preserving evidence as may be nec- essary to prove an allegation under this policy.
-The procedures shall include information about victims' rights and the institutions' responsibilities regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court.
-Employee Report Any College District employee who suspects and any responsible employee who receives notice that a student or group of students has or may have experienced prohibited conduct shall immediately notify the College District Police or other appropriate College Dis- trict official listed in this policy and shall take any other steps re- quired by this policy.
+FREEDOM FROM DISC SEX AND SEXUAL VIO CRIMINATION, HARASSMENT, AND RETALIATION LENCE FFDA (LOCAL) The College District shall publish procedures in the Adr Regulations regarding options for reporting offenses to forcement, the importance of preserving evidence as m essary to prove an allegation under this policy.
+The pro- shall include information about victims' rights and the in responsibilities regarding orders of protection, no conta restraining orders, or similar lawful orders issued by a o civil, or tribal court. law en- ay be nec- ocedures istitutions' ict orders, Employee Report Any College District employee who suspects and any responsible employee who receives notice that a student or group of students has or may have experienced prohibited conduct shall immediately notify the College District Police or other appropriate College Dis- trict official listed in this policy and shall take any other steps re- quired by this policy.
 An employee who does not meet the descrip- tion of a responsible employee in accordance with this policy may alternatively submit the report electronically via the College Dis- trict's website .
 Exceptions A person who holds a professional license requiring confidentiality, such as a counselor, or who is supervised by such a person shall not be required to disclose a report of prohibited conduct without the student's consent.
 A person who is a nonprofessional counselor or advocate desig- nated in administrative procedures as a confidential source shall not be required to disclose information regarding an incident of pro- hibited conduct that constitutes personally identifiable information about a student or other information that would indicate the stu- dent's identity without the student's consent, unless the person is disclosing information as required for inclusion in the College Dis- trict's annual security report under the Clery Act [see GCC].
 Definition of College District Officials For the purposes of this policy, College District officials are the Title IX coordinator/investigator and the Chancellor.
 Title IX Coordinator / Investigator Reports of discrimination based on sex, including sexual harass- ment or gender-based harassment, may be directed to the Title IX coordinator/investigator.
 The Chancellor shall designate a Title IX coordinator and investigator(s).
 Contact information for the Title IX coordinator/investigator(s) shall be published on the College Dis- trict's website.
 1 Other Anti- discrimination Laws The Chancellor or designee shall serve as coordinator for pur- poses of College District compliance with all other antidiscrimina- tion laws.

-DATE ISSUED: LDU 2018.01 FFDA(LOCAL)-X 6/19/2018
+DATE ISSUED: LDU 2018.01 FFDA(LOCAL)-X 6/19/2018 4 of 8